10. FINDINGS OF FACT AND CONCLUSIONS OF LAW (Form UD-10):

 * Instructions for subparagraph (1): Fill in subparagraph (1) if there is already in existence a court order that has set the amount of child support and such order is to be continued by the Judgment of Divorce.

 * Instructions for subparagraph (2): Fill in subparagraph (2) if you are requesting an order of the court for child support.
-Fill in the adjusted gross income (after deductions) of each party.
+Fill in the adjusted gross income (after adjusting for maintenance paid to or received by a party spouse.
+You can take the amounts from Appendix G to Form UD 8(3).
 Circle the applicable child support percentage.
 The percentages are 17% for one child, 25% for two children, 29% for three children, 31% for four children and 35% for five or more children.
-Multiply the child support percentage by the combined income to $136,000 and do the same for combined income over $136,000, if any.
+Multiply the child support percentage by the combined income to $141,000 and do the same for combined income over $141,000, if any.
 Fill in the amounts.
 Divide each party's income by the total income to obtain each party's pro rata share percentage of the combined income.
 Fill in the percentage.
-Multiply the basic child support obligation on income to $136,000 by the non-custodial parent's pro rata percentage share and do the same for income over $136,000.
+Multiply the basic child support obligation on income to $141,000 by the non-custodial parent's pro rata percentage share and do the same for income over $141,000.
 Fill in the amounts.
-Fill in the non-custodial parent's pro rata share of health care expenses not covered by insurance, child care, educational, or extraordinary expenses.
+Fill in the non-custodial parent's pro rata share of health care expenses not covered by insurance, reasonable child care expenses, or educational or extraordinary expenses.
+Fill in the cost of health insurance premiums for the children.
+Check the applicable box as to which spouse maintains the health insurance for the children.
+Check box a) or box b) to indicate how the health insurance adjustment should be made.
+NOTE: If the Non-Custodial Parent’s Income after deducting his/her Percentage Share of Combined Child Support (Line 3 of Section II of Appendix G to Form UD-8(3)) is less than the Self Support Reserve but greater than the poverty level, the Court has discretion whether or not to award the Add- On Expenses.

 * Instructions for subparagraph (3): Fill in subparagraph (3) if the parties entered into a stipulation/agreement as to child support, or if the court rendered its decision in open court on the record.
 Fill in the date the parties entered into the stipulation/agreement and the amount of child support agreed to be paid.
 Check the appropriate boxes as to who will pay and who will receive child support.
-Check the appropriate box as to whether the parties are applying or waiving the application of the Child Support Standards Act (Guidelines) to the total combined income over $136,000 a year.
-If issues regarding health care, child care, educational, or extraordinary expenses were agreed to, fill in the dollar amount to be paid or the percentage of said expenses agreed to be paid.
+Check the appropriate box as to whether the parties are applying or waiving the application of the Child Support Standards Act (Guidelines) to the total combined income over $141,000 a year.
+If issues regarding health care, child care, educational expenses or extraordinary expenses were agreed to, fill in the dollar amount to be paid or the percentage of said expenses agreed to be paid.
 Fill in the presumptive amount of child support attributable to the non-custodial parent pursuant to the Child Support Standards Act (Guidelines).
-Refer to the Child Support Standards Chart or Child Support Worksheet for this presumptive amount.
+Refer to the Child Support Standards Chart or Line 5B of the Child Support Worksheet (Form UD-8(3)for this presumptive amount.
 Check the appropriate box that indicates whether the agreed-upon amount of support conforms with or deviates from the non-custodial parent's basic child support obligation.
-If there is a deviation, whether it be higher or lower, give specific reasons why the court should approve of such deviation.
+If there is a deviation, whether it be higher or lower, give specific reasons why the parties approved, and why the court should approve of such deviation.
 The reasons for deviations must be in the stipulation/agreement.

 Field 22: List the Plaintiff's and Defendant's addresses and social security numbers.